Nuclear integrity and genome stability

 What are the consequences of loss of nuclear envelope integrity for genome stability and cancer genome evolution?

-We perform mechanistic cell biological studies that include extensive live-cell microscopy, genetic manipulation, and proteomics approaches using non-transformed and cancer cell lines.
+We perform mechanistic cell biological studies that include live-cell microscopy, genetic manipulation, and proteomics approaches using non-transformed and cancer cell lines.